kacper-pietrzyk/blackjack-game/README.md

 # Blackjack game
 ## Description
-Cards game 1-on-1 (player vs automated dealer) turn based blackjack game with 1000$ starting credit.
+Cards game 1-on-1 (player vs automated dealer) turn based blackjack game.
+Starting credit is 1000$.
 Game use 6 decks of cards which are getting from API.
 Cards are shuffled before the game begins.
-One game consist 5 rounds.
+Each game consist of 5 rounds.
+After game the final credit is addded to ranking.
 The rules for blackjack can be read [here](https://pl.wikipedia.org/wiki/Blackjack).

 Each round starts with the player placing a bet and then the cards are dealt.
 During a round are available these actions:
 - Hit
 - Stand
 - Double Down

 If user won round - get 1.5x the bet, losing means the bet is gone.
+Draw means no profit and no loss.

+During the game the hands from every round and their result is saved and displayed in 'Round History'.
-Game can be saved and loaded at any time.
-Game can be also reset at any time.
+The game can be saved, loaded and reset at any time.
+The game also saves (as autosave) when the tab or window is closed.

 ## Technologies
-* SCSS
+* SCSS (using BEM)
 * CSS (SCSS) Modules
 * React
 * React Hooks